ibm-cloud-architecture/eda-rt-inventory-gitops/environments/multi-tenancy/student/README.md

 *If you are student-1 there is nothing to do, you were lucky...*

-We propose two ways to do this lab, one using a script that will run everything automatically, one more step by step to understand the modification to be done manually.
+We propose two ways to do this lab, one using a script that will run all the update automatically, or one using a step-by-step approach where student should be able review the existing configuration and understand the modification to be done.

 1. The demonstration will run on its own namespace.
 The `env/base` folder includes the definition of the namespace, roles, role binding needed to deploy the demonstration.
-You need to modify those yaml file according to your student id.
-Two main naming conventions are used: student-2 and std-2 prefix.
+This is a classical way to isolate apps in kubernetes.
+You need to modify those yaml files according to your student id.
+Two main naming conventions are used: `student-XX` for user name id XX, and `std-XX` prefix.
 So the namespace for Student-2 will be `sdt-2-rt-inventory` namespace.

-    * Automatic way
+    * **Automatic way:**

     ```sh
     export USER_NAME=student-2